A Nonparametric Maximum Likelihood Approach to Mixture of Regression: Proofs

 Meanwhile, the weak convergence of $P(G_n, \mu )$ to $P(G^*, \mu)$ implies

 for all $u \in \RS^p$ and $t \in \RS$.
 Combining the above two equations, we get

 The Fourier inversion theorem now gives,

-Both sides of equation \eqref{analytic} are bounded and thus analytic as function of $x$.
+Both sides of equation \eqref{analytic} are bounded and thus analytic in each component of $x$, as previously shown in Lemma~\ref{lemma:analytic_func}.
 Furthermore, since the support of $\mu$ is assumed to contain an open set, \eqref{analytic} holds for all $x \in \RS^p$.
 Alternatively, by viewing $(tx)$ as the argument of characteristic functions, \eqref{analytic} shows that $\tilde{G}$ and $G^*$ have the same characteristic functions and thus $\tilde{G} = G^*$.

 Therefore, we have shown that every weakly convergent subsequence of $\{G_n\}$weakly converges to $G^*$.
 Suppose that $\{G_n\}$ does not converge weakly to $G^*$, then there exists $\epsilon>0$, for every $n$ there exists $n_k \geq n$ such that $d(G_{n_k},G^*) >\epsilon$.
 It is clear that any subsequence of $\{G_{n_k}\}$ cannot converge weakly to $G^*$.
 However, following the same argument before, $\{G_{n_k}\}$ is tight and contains a weakly convergent subsequence converging to $G^*$ leading to a contradiction.
 This completes the proof of Lemma \ref{strongid}. \end{proof}